-At Year 7, each student works with their Home Group teachers, meeting with them each morning after Period 2 in their homeroom.
+At Year 7, each student works with their Home Group teachers, meeting with them every Monday morning to participate in a session around building strong, respectful relationships and resilient and engaged learners.
 The Home Group teacher also teaches that group throughout the week so that a strong and trusting relationship can be built.
 This enables Home Group teachers to take an active interest in each student's wellbeing.

-Students at Year 7 have the majority of their classes in a specialised area, with access to reading libraries and a vast range of ICT.
 Each student is provided with a locker in a separate area to the older students within the College, as well as being situated close to all of their classes and school facilities such as the General Office and Canteen area.